Fort William – A Centre of Outdoor Activities in The Highlands:

 *Note: For travellers with a mobility problem, Shopmobility Lochaber provides a free hire service of wheelchairs, powerchairs and electric ride on scooters to anyone with either a temporary or permanent mobility problem.
 The electric scooters will certainly help in getting around and seeing more of what Lochaber has to offer.

 Shopmobility is a charity and relies on businesses and client donations to operate this fantastic service.
-For more information on where to find them and how to use their service, check out their website www.shopmobilitylochaber.org.uk.Leave me a comment below to share your thoughts with me.
+For more information on where to find them and how to use their service, check out their website www.shopmobilitylochaber.org.uk.Your Turn: Do you have any advice you would like to share?
+What tips would you like to add?
+Please comment below.